articles7 min read

 Standard audit rights provisions give tenants 12 to 18 months after receiving the annual CAM reconciliation statement to request an audit.
 The landlord must provide invoices, contracts, and expense records supporting the charges.
 If the audit reveals an overcharge above a threshold (typically 5%), the landlord pays for the audit.

 Exercise audit rights selectively but take them seriously.
-CAM audits of institutional properties frequently identify overcharges of 5% to 20% of the reconciled amount.
+According to Mohr Partners, CAM audits of institutional properties frequently identify overcharges of 5% to 20% of the reconciled amount.
 A 10% overcharge on $50,000 in annual CAM is $5,000 back in your pocket, typically for 2 to 3 hours of work by a competent lease auditor.

 What to Look for in a Lease Abstract